 Floating builds provide more flexibility than individual builds, and can be distributed to many users within an organization.
 A floating build licensed for N seats will allow N JEB clients to connect to it concurrently.
 When a client leaves, its seat is vacated, allowing another client to connect to the Controller.

-Currently, only the Enterprise version of JEB2 supports floating licenses.
+Currently, only the Pro Floating version of JEB2 supports floating licenses.

 When starting, as well as during its execution, JEB will regularly probe the Controller to determine whether or not it is allowed to run.
 This check is based on the number of seats available in your licensed build: eg, a floating license for 5 seats allows 5 different users to run JEB concurrently.

 In order to start the Controller, use the

 --controller flag along with the

 In order to start JEB, proceed as usual, for instance on Windows:

 - The JEB client as well as the Controller are the same binary file: there is no separate package for the Controller.